Arelle/ixbrl-viewer/README.md

 In order to run the python unit tests make sure that you have pip installed requirements-dev.txt.

-Run the following command to run python unit tests: `nose2`
+Run the following command to run python unit tests: `pytest tests/unit_tests`

 ### Running Puppeteer tests